Texas Tech University

 Chairpersons and division directors must collect grade records, or copies of grade records, from instructors who retire or who otherwise leave the university.
 Each college will determine how materials are to be stored and, in general, how the process will be monitored.

-It is a policy of the university to grant travel leaves to members of the faculty and staff to attend conferences and professional meetings when such attendance will enhance the prestige of the university and contribute to the professional development of the individual and to the advancement of knowledge within his or her professional field.
+It is a policy of the university to grant short-term (generally less than two consecutive weeks) travel leaves to members of the faculty and staff to attend conferences and professional meetings when such attendance will enhance the prestige of the university and contribute to the professional development of the individual and to the advancement of knowledge within his or her professional field.

 Only in rare instances should applications be submitted for absence during critical periods of operation of the university.
 Critical periods are those during which the responsibilities of the position are particularly involved.
 The beginning or close of any semester or term or at any time when reports are customarily due are examples of critical periods.

 Development Leave.
-Faculty Development Leaves are provided by legislative action "designed to enable the faculty member to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to himself, his students, his institution, and society generally" §51.102, Education Code.
-The Provost annually makes notification of the number of leaves to be available and procedures for selection of such leaves.
+Faculty Development Leaves, described in detail in OP 32.29, are provided by legislative action “designed to enable the faculty member to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to himself, his students, his institution, and society generally” § 51.102, Education Code.
+The Provost annually makes notification of the date that applications for Faculty Development Leaves are due and procedures for selection of such leaves.
 The Faculty Development Leave Committee screens applications and makes recommendations to the Provost who then makes recommendations to the President and to the Board of Regents.
 The Board of Regents has final approval on Faculty Development Leaves and other extended leaves of absence.

 Sick Leave.
 A regular faculty member shall, without deduction in salary, be entitled to sick leave subject to the conditions listed in OP 32.11.